rizkitjg/sipzom/README.md

-📘 SIPZOM – Zoom Meeting Management System for PTA Medan
+📘 SIPZOM – Zoom Meeting Management System

 SIPZOM (Sistem Informasi Permintaan Zoom) is a web-based management system developed to streamline the process of requesting, approving, and managing official Zoom meetings.
 Built using CodeIgniter 3 (CI3) and PHP 5.3, the system provides role-based access for staff, IT officers, and administrators to handle meeting schedules efficiently within the organization’s internal network.